fresheneesz/bip-efficient-bitcoin-vaults/README.md

   * Half as expensive, because spending only requires one transaction (instead of two).
   * Funds are not vulnerable during spending (vs OP_CTV vaults where an attacker who only has one of many keys can steal funds in transit).
   * Very flexible - vault outputs can be used as inputs in any combination and spent to any combination of outputs (vs OP_CTV vaults where each output must be spent in its own separate transaction with no other inputs and only a single list of specific outputs).
-* Other motivations specific to each of the three opcodes.
+* Other motivations specific to each of the four opcodes.

 The primary motivation for this BIP is to allow the creation of better wallet vaults with more ideal characteristics that have as few limitations as possible in comparison to normal bitcoin transactions.
 Additional motivations specific to each opcode are discussed in the BIPs for each opcode.

 #### Better Wallet Vaults

 A "wallet vault" is a wallet construct that uses time-delayed transactions to allows a window of time for the sender to reverse a transaction made maliciously, accidentally, or incorrectly.
-The opcodes described in this BIP can be used to create a efficient and flexible wallet vaults that are more efficient that ones that could be created using OP_CTV and solves security flaws of such wallet vaults.
+The opcodes described in this BIP can be used to create a efficient and flexible wallet vaults that are more efficient that ones that could be created using OP_CTV and solves security vulnerabilities of such wallet vaults.
 The vaults that can be created with the opcodes in this BIP have the following benefits:

 * Half as expensive as wallet vaults using OP_CHECKTEMPLATEVERIFY.
 If one day most on-chain transactions are from wallet vaults to lightning nodes (or vice versa), this could potentially reduce on-chain traffic by nearly 25%.
 * Far more flexible than OP_CTV vaults.
 Outputs can be spent in a transaction with any other outputs.